pudly/schmopera-hugo/content/articles/new.md

 Turns out, they're not.
 They're fucking great.
 They're not all having one amazing day after another, I'm sure; but they're strong and versatile and patient and they're hustlers.
 Turns out, singers are effing amazing, even when they're silent.

 Stay safe out there, readers.
 And write to me ([hello@schmopera.com](mailto:hello@schmopera.com)) to tell me how you're doing, what you're watching online, and how the arts are existing in your corner of the world.
 Send me recipes, mask fashion-shoot photos, book recommendations.
-I miss you guys!